 - Your website’s rank for the keywords being used.

-You can’t really control what your competitors do.
+You can’t control what your competitors do.
 You can’t control who uses search engines, the keywords that they use (people will search for heart doctors even if that’s not what cardiologists are called), or the geographical location of those users.
-And once you’ve opened your doors, you don’t really have control over your physical location, it’s not something that can or should change often.
+And while you do have control over your physical location, it’s not something that can or should change often.